stoneyrh/gSOAP/gsoap/samples/databinding/README.md

 Classes and structs can be declared `mutable` with the gSOAP tools.
 This means that their definition can be spread out over the source code.
-This promotes the concept of a class or struct as a *row of named values*, also known as a *named tuple*, that can be extended at compile time in our source code with additional members.
+This promotes the concept of a class or struct as a *row of named values*, also known as a *named tuple*, that can be extended at compile time in your source code with additional members.
 Because these types differ from the traditional object-oriented principles and design concepts of classes and objects, constructors and destructors cannot be defined (also because we cannot guarantee merging these